-Insurance appeal deadlines range from 60-180 days depending on your insurance company and plan type.
-Aetna, BCBS, Cigna, and Premera allow 180 days; UnitedHealthcare requires 65 days; Medicare Advantage plans (all insurers) require 60 days.
+Health insurance denial appeal deadlines (also called appeal timely filing limits) range from 60–180 days by payer: Aetna, BCBS, Cigna, and Premera allow 180 days for commercial plans; UnitedHealthcare requires 65 days for all plan types; Medicare Advantage plans (all insurers) require 60 days under CMS rules.
+These are separate from claim submission deadlines (timely filing limits, or TFL).
 Expedited appeals for urgent medical situations must be decided within 72 hours by all insurers.
 Missing your deadline typically results in automatic rejection, though good cause exceptions exist for serious illness, hospitalization, or administrative errors.

 Why Insurance Appeal Deadlines Matter